cyberfire/tcpmux/README.md

 ========

-It is inspired by [@yrutschle](https://github.com/yrutschle/sslh) 's sslh project, but is implemented in a totally different way and works only on Linux.
+It is inspired by [@yrutschle](https://github.com/yrutschle/sslh) 's sslh project, but is implemented in a totally different way and works only on Linux operating system.

 <pre>
 The whole workflow is as below: